AllenSWDB/allenswdb.github.io/databook/visual-behavior/VBO-ExperimentData.md

 dataframe columns:

 auto_reward_volume
-: Volume of autorewards delivered at beginning of session in ml.
+: (float) Volume of auto rewards in ml.

 blank_duration_sec
-: Seconds of gray screen at beginning and end of behavior session
+: (list of floats) Duration in seconds of inter stimulus interval.
+Inter-stimulus interval chosen as a uniform random value between the range defined by the two values.
+Values are ignored if `stimulus_duration_sec` is null.

+response_window_sec
+: (list of floats) Range of period following an image change, in seconds, where mouse response influences trial outcome.
+First value represents response window start.
+Second value represents response window end.
+Values represent time before display lag is accounted for and applied.

 n_stimulus_frames
-: Number of stimulus frames rendered during this experiment
+: (int) Total number of visual stimulus frames presented during a behavior session.

+task
+: (string) Type of behavioral task ('change_detection' for this dataset)

+session_type
+: (string) Visual stimulus type run during behavior session.

 omitted_flash_fraction
-: Probability that eligible flashes were omitted

-response_window_sec
-: The period following an image change, in seconds, during which a mouse response influences trial outcome.
-The first value represents response window start.
-The second value represents response window end.
-The values represent time before display lag is accounted for and applied.
+: (float) Probability that a stimulus image presentations is omitted.
+Change stimuli, and the stimulus immediately preceding the change, are never omitted.

+stimulus_distribution
+: (string) Distribution for drawing change times.
+Either 'exponential' or 'geometric'.

+stimulus_duration_sec
+: (float) Duration in seconds of each stimulus image presentation

 reward_volume
-: volume of individual water reward in ml.
+: (float) Volume of earned water reward in ml.

-session_type
-: visual stimulus type displayed during behavior session

 stimulus
-: stimulus class shown for each image flash

-stimulus_distribution
-: Probablity distribution used for drawing change times.
-Either ‘exponential’ or ‘geometric’

-stimulus_duration_sec
-: duration in seconds of each stimulus image presentation (or 'flash')

-task
-: type of visual stimulus task; 'change detection' for this dataset
+: (string) Stimulus type ('gratings' or 'images').

 ## Trials